 For more information, check out the following video, or contact the individual instructors or the English Department Chair.

-Download PDF of all Spring 2025 second-year English and Creative Writing courses.
+Download PDF of all Summer 2025 second-year English and Creative Writing courses.

 ENGL 2224: English Literature from 1680 to 1900